ueberdosis/hocuspocus/docs/src/docPages/api/extensions/monitor.md

 <g-image src="@/assets/images/monitor-preview.png" width="700"></g-image>

-The Monitor extension adds a live updating dashboard featuring metrics and logs to debug and monitor your hocuspocus instance.
+The Monitor extension adds a live updating dashboard featuring metrics and logs to debug and monitor your Hocuspocus instance.

 ## Installation